bindiyakamal/Bellabeat/README.md

 ```
  -0.6010731

  From looking at the graph above, we can see there is a negative correlation between total inactive time and TotalMinutesAsleep.
 This means that the less active a participant is, the less sleep they tend to get.
-Now I will look at whether the each day of the week affects our activity levels and sleep and also find number of hourly steps a participant take throughout the day.

  ### Steps taken in each day